How to Make Zucchini Noodles

 Oh wow, I love this one!
 It looks like a peeler but it has little metal grooves that produce super fine strands of vegetable.
 These little fine strands are perfect just the way they are to be eaten raw in salads.
 This peeler also works well with carrot, cucumber, sweet potato and parsnip.
 They're super cheap, you can buy one for $15 or $20 from any home store.
 This one is my favourite (I’ve tried so many).

 Pro's: so fast, easy to clean, perfect delicate thin size, ready to eat straight away.

-Con’s: as you peel it can get tough to make a full strand the length of your zucchini.
+Con's: if you get an average model, as you peel it can get tough to make a full strand the length of your zucchini.
 I seem to end up with 2 big ends and a really thin middle.
-If this happens I add to my soup stock bag in the freezer for future soup making – perfect stock ingredients and #nowaste here.
+If this happens I add to my soup stock bag in the freezer for future soup making - perfect stock ingredients and #nowaste here.

 There are a few more styles of zucchini zoodle noodle slicers around but these are the three I have in my home kitchen.
 For me I use the mandolin and julienne peeler daily and now I've got them I couldn't image my meals without using them - so.much.chopping.